11/18/20: Virtual Care in a Post-COVID World

 Thank you to all that could join us for the kickoff of our Alumni to Alumni virtual speaker series as we hosted Leroy Sims BS '01, MS '02, MD '07, Vice President and Medical Director of the National Basketball Association (NBA) to hear how he developed a medical protocol plan for delivering a safe and responsible season in the midst of a pandemic.
 We learned about the many aspects of working with hospitals, clinics, physicians, first responders and other key partners to ensure optimum medical care to 22 teams in a unique isolation zone that saved the 2020 play-off season!

-Due to the evolving risk associated with the COVID-19 outbreak and out of concern for the well-being of our guests, the university’s senior leadership has recommended that some events of large gatherings or at-risk populations be cancelled or postponed indefinitely.
+Due to the evolving risk associated with the COVID-19 outbreak and out of concern for the well-being of our guests, the university’s senior leadership has recommended thatin-person events of large gatherings or at-risk populations be cancelled or postponed indefinitely.
 We regret any inconvenience these changes may cause.
 For updates, please check your individual SMAA event on this website or contact our offices.
-Stanford University updates can be found athttp://med.stanford.edu/covid19
+Stanford University updates can be found at http://med.stanford.edu/covid19.

 Follow us on Twitter @StanfordMedAlum

 The Stanford Medicine Alumni Association is on Twitter and we want to hear from you!